 It is important that clubs and counties make sure that those working with children are suitable to do so.
-The Guidelines for Safeguarding Children in Golf contain guidance on the safe recruitment and golf clubs and counties are strongly recommended to follow the advice, which is available www.childreningolf.org
+The CPSU has guidance on the safe recruitment of individuals in sport and Wales Golf strongly recommend clubs and counties follow the advice, which is available on the CPSU website.

-Sian Simmons, Wales Golf Safeguarding Co-ordinator may also offer advice, call 01633 436040 or email firstname.lastname@example.org
+Sian Simmons, Wales Golf Safeguarding Co-ordinator can also offer advice, call 01633 436040 or email firstname.lastname@example.org

 The Criminal Records Bureau (CRB) merged with the Independent Safeguarding Authority in December 2012, to become the Disclosure and Barring Service (DBS).
 The DBS provides access to criminal and Police Records for employers so that they may make decisions about the suitability of individual members of staff and volunteers to work with children and vulnerable adults in specific roles.